-Therefore, in areas without S-101 ENC data, manufacturers and data producers should expect additional information layers to be displayed as overlays over S-57 ENC data.
+In areas without S-101 ENC data, manufacturers and data producers may expect additional information layers to be displayed as overlays over S-57 ENC data.

-The converse is also allowed - data in legacy formats may be displayed as overlays over S-101 data.
+The converse is also allowed - data in legacy formats may be also displayed as overlays over S-101 data.